SSH Access

 ### How does Newt communicate with the external auth daemon?

-Newt talks to the auth daemon over **HTTPS**. **TCP 22123** is used by default.
-When you SSH into a server that uses the external auth daemon, Newt calls the auth daemon on that host to create or update your user and resolve principals.
-Port 22123 only needs to be open between Newt and the auth daemon hosts on your internal network; it should not be exposed to the internet.
+Newt talks to the auth daemon over **HTTPS** on **TCP 22123** by default.
+Port 22123 only needs to be open between Newt and the auth daemon hosts on your internal network.

-To use a different port, set the port in the resource’s SSH settings in the Pangolin dashboard and pass the same port to the auth daemon with the `--port` flag (e.g. `pangolin auth-daemon --pre-shared-key <key> --port 22124`).
-Newt and the auth daemon must use the same port.
+To use a different port, set the port in the resource's SSH settings and pass the same port to the auth daemon with `--port`.